openxthinking/bullet-docs/docs/update.md

 # Theme updates

-!> Theme updates are not supported by OpenThinking support.
+!> Theme updates are not covered by OpenThinking support.

-?> When no code changes have been made to your theme (by you or any installed apps) and no new settings have been added, Shopify themes will only update automatically.
+?> When no code changes have been made to your theme (by you or any installed third-party app) and no new settings have been added, Shopify themes will update automatically.

 ?> Shopify isn't designed to transfer over certain setups and settings, therefore the only way to get past this is to manually go through and update each setting one by one.